Dyslexia Treatment at Home

 - Neuroplasticity — the brain’s ability to change, and

-- Remote oversight — to make sure the protocol is followed
+- Remote professional oversight — to maximize results

 Gemm Learning uses brain-based Fast ForWord cognitive and reading software with remote professional oversight and support.
 The software gets at the processing delays that cause most dyslexia using rapid-fire interactive exercises that build in speed and complexity at the student’s own pace.